 The nutrients section has been a really important part of tracking my protein and carbs as it tells you the protein you’ve eating in the whole day.
 Once you’ve eaten breakfast you’ll see it ads up to 16g of protein total.
 Whereas at lunch time it tells you both breakfast and lunch proteins (It’d be nice to see individual breakdowns per meal) where as…

 The macros section will only tell you the percentage of protein vs carbs vs fat so it’s hard to tell your actual intake.
-However it can be great to see a comparision of how much protein to carbs your eating so it’s a great too WITH the nutrients section.
+However it can be great to see a comparison of how much protein to carbs your eating so it’s a great too WITH the nutrients section.
 If you’ve had a heavy carb day your protein looks lower but you could have had a higher grammage intake which is why you need both sections.

 Where I was going wrong before; Not knowing what I was intaking!